kmkolasinski/AwesomeBump/README.md

 Feel free to contact me if you find any bugs and problems: support@awesomebump.besaba.com

+If you want to fix or improve something please fork my repo and send me the pull-request with changes.

 INSTALLATION:
 ============
 1. In order to build AwesomeBump you will need to have qt-sdk installed: http://www.qt.io/download/